 - The Reavers from Firefly.
 The way they scar themselves and jam random bits of metal into their flesh is the least horrible thing about them.

 - Soulblighter, The Dragon and Dragon Ascendant from Bungie's Myth: The Fallen Lords and Myth II: Soulblighter, respectively.
-He walks about stripped to the waist to display a long snaking scar on his torso where his heart was removed in a magical ritual that made him Nigh Invulnerable.
-More obviously than that, his nose and lips were cut away from his face, leaving him with a permenant rictus grin.
+He walks about stripped to the waist to display a long snaking scar on his torso where his heart was removed in a magical ritual that made him Nigh-Invulnerable.
+More obviously than that, his nose and lips were cut away from his face, leaving him with a permanent rictus grin.

 - The monsters in Amnesia: The Dark Descent.
 They were all once men, subjected to a Painful Transformation and subsequent modification, such as the removal of their jawbones and hooks and other jagged pieces of metal being shoved through their flesh to use as weapons.

-- Star Wars: Knights of the Old Republic 2 featured the villian Darth Sion, a Sith Lord who learned to better draw on The Dark Side through his own pain.
+- Star Wars: Knights of the Old Republic II: The Sith Lords featured the villain Darth Sion, a Sith Lord who learned to better draw on The Dark Side through his own pain.
 Medical scans indicate that every bone in his body has been shattered and re-knit together, and his skin is grey and leathery, with many cracks running across it as though calcified and broken.
-Ultimately, it is the strength in The Force he gained by doing this that is all which holds him together anymore.
+Ultimately, it is the strength in the Force he gained by doing this that is all which holds him together anymore.

-- BioShock 1: the splicers are not an example, as their deformed bodies are the result of accidental mutation.
+- BioShock: The splicers are not an example, as their deformed bodies are the result of accidental mutation.
 However, anyone worked on by Dr. Steinman is.
 The mad plastic surgeon would deliberately reshape people's faces and bodies into grotesque forms to fit his insane standards of "beauty".
 This is a guy who found, for example, symmetry to be horrific.